MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/events-forms-grids.md

 ## Form event pipeline

 You can define up to 50 event handlers for each event.
-Each event handler is executed in the order that it is displayed in the **Event Handlers** section in the **Events** tab of the **Form Properties** dialog box.
+Each event handler is executed in the order that it's displayed in the **Event Handlers** section in the **Events** tab of the **Form Properties** dialog box.

 Use the [setSharedVariable](reference/executioncontext/setSharedVariable.md) and [getSharedVariable](reference/executioncontext/getSharedVariable.md) methods to pass a common variable between event handlers (functions).
 Use the execution context [getDepth](reference/executioncontext/getDepth.md) method to know the sequence that an event handler is being executed in relative to other event handlers.